I wrote and maintain two Python modules that make it easier to use geospatial Python from within your PostgreSQL database.

 SELECT swap(geom) FROM city;

 I spoke about plpygis at FOSS4G 2017 in Boston.
 The slides are here and a video of the talk is also available.
+I also presented an example of using plpygis for some real-world analysis at FOSS4G 2023 in Prizren, and you can find a write-up here.

 Documentation